EJahren/property-based-testing-slides/slides.md

 ---
-title: Half a decade of Property based testing at Equinor
+title: Half a decade of PBT at Equinor
 author: Eivind Jahren
 patat:
     eval: